TruncatedDinoSour/kos/README.md

 - If you're building for size make sure to build with `-Os` or `-Oz` in `CXXFLAGS` as it barely touches start times but it decreases the size largely, stripping can help too
-- By default kos has modifying of the environment (I.e. USER, HOME, ...) enabled, this increases the size by 39KB (no optimisation), if you want to not set the env and have a smaller binary, disable that in `config.h` by commenting out the definition
-- If you every want to debug kos use `-g -Og` CXXFLAGS
+- If you every want to debug kos use `-g -O0` CXXFLAGS

 # Testing